 The Beatles’ rooftop concert proved a seminal moment not just for the band, but also for popular culture itself.
 And 52 years later, that image of John, Paul, George and Ringo belting it out with the wind in their hair still captures the imaginations of Beatles fans.

-The documentary follows the band during a 21-day period during which they recorded their final studio album Let It Be (Abbey Road was recorded after Let It Be but released first).
+The doc follows the band during a 21-day period during which they recorded their final studio album Let It Be (Abbey Road was recorded after Let It Be but released first).
 Aside from featuring the full rooftop concert for the first time ever, Get Back also features the only substantive footage of Beatles recording sessions ever filmed.